 - Tutors often have flexible hours and can set convenient appointment times with students.
 Tutoring times can be worked around your student’s schedule.

 - Tutors often make a difference in the lives of the students that they tutor.
-For a student who wants to contribute to his community and have meaningful interactions with others and make a difference, tutoring is a great avenue.
+For a student who wants to contribute to their community and have meaningful interactions with others and make a difference, tutoring is a great avenue.

 - Tutors often make important gains in their problem-solving abilities.
 In order to help others learn material, they need to understand students and learning styles, resolve complex issues and break things down into separate parts.